NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 ## Signaling capabilities of the authoritative name servers {#signaling}

-A new DELEG resource record (RR) type is introduced in this document, which is based on and inherits the wire and presentation format from SVCB {{!RFC9460}}.
+A new IDELEG resource record (RR) type is introduced in this document, which is based on and inherits the wire and presentation format from SVCB {{!RFC9460}}.
-All Service Binding Mappings, as well as the capability signalling, that are specified in {{!RFC9461}} are also applicable to DELEG, with the exception of the limitations on AliasMode records in {{Section 6 of !RFC9460}}.
+All Service Binding Mappings, as well as the capability signalling, that are specified in {{!RFC9461}} are also applicable to IDELEG, with the exception of the limitations on AliasMode records in {{Section 6 of !RFC9460}}.
 Capability signalling of {{!RFC7858 (DNS over Transport Layer Protocol)}} (DoT), {{!RFC8484 (DNS Queries over HTTPS)}} and {{!RFC9250 (DNS over Dedicated QUIC Connections)}}, on default or alternative ports, can all be used as specified in {{!RFC9461}}.
-The DELEG RR type inherits its extensibility from the SVCB RR type, which is designed to be extensible to support future uses (such as keys for encrypting the TLS ClientHello {{?I-D.ietf-tls-esni}}.)
+The IDELEG RR type inherits its extensibility from the SVCB RR type, which is designed to be extensible to support future uses (such as keys for encrypting the TLS ClientHello {{?I-D.ietf-tls-esni}}.)

+## *Note to the RFC Editor*: please remove this subsection before publication.

+The name IDELEG is chosen to avoid confusion with {{?I-D.draft-wesplaap-deleg}}.

 ## Outsourcing operation of the delegation {#outsourcing}